knowledgejunkie/dotfiles/README.md

 and configured to use system clang and boost libraries, instead of downloading them everytime the plugin is updated (which can take >30 minutes...)

-On Debian-based systems the YCM install script may not find the system clang library.
-It may be necessary (as root, or via sudo) to create a symlink to ensure libclang is detected when compiling YCM (adjust path to libclang.so as necessary):

-    # cd /usr/lib/llvm-3.5/lib
-    # ln -s libclang.so.1 libclang.so

 Vim and the TagBar plugin can use tags created by ctags (exuberant-ctags).
 A 'git ctags' alias and hooks are provided to automatically update a Git project's tags file after a checkout/commit/merge/rebase.